Lifesaving is a team sport

 - 10% have their stem cells collected via their bone marrow while under general anaesthetic.
 After Donna’s donation, she said ‘Bone marrow donating done!
 I can honestly say it has been an amazing and surprisingly pain-free experience (I am a wimp!).
 Knowing I’ve given someone a second chance at life is such a fantastic feeling.’

-What do real donors say?
+What do the squad say?

 Watch our donation animation